DTStack/ko/website/docs/advanced/migration.md

 * tsconfig-paths-webpack-plugin

 You should remove them from your **package.json** if you have used them.
-### Environment variables process.env.node_env

-* To custom plugins in your ko.config.js between development and production builds you may use environment variables.
-* ko dev vs build inject process.env.node_env as developement and production

 ## Create **ko.config.js**
 **ko.config.js** let you customize your own configs, and all your customized configs will be merged into internal webpack instance.we recommend you override [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin),[html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) if needed. you can get more details in [FAQ](/docs/FAQ)